u3557045/inventorysystem/README.md

 # Smart Inventory System
 ## Why do we need a inventory system?
 When the commodity stack up, the inventory may become messy and difficult to monitor the inventory status.
-Therefore, the smart inventory system provides a systematic approach to help increase the efficiency.
+Therefore, the smart inventory system provides an systematic approach to help increase the efficiency.

 ## How does the system help managing the inventory?
-With the aid of our system, staff would be able the examine the current status of the commodity and do some follow up actions.
+With the aid of our system, staff would be able to examine the current status of the commodity and do some follow up actions.

 ## Key Features
 1. Search commodity using different filters and find information through sorting by column heading